Hours: 10-11:30am or 1-2:30pm PST (your choice). This class meets online, via Zoom.

 Ages: 10+ and up.
+Socially and academically mature 9-year-olds are welcome.
 All ages will be learning the same wonderful things, but writing at their own level.
 As long as your child can physically write—that is, form letters by hand (or if necessary, keyboard), s/he’ll do just fine.
 (In our literature workshops we often take dictation from kids who can’t yet write, but that won’t be the case in this class.)

 Note: For kids 13+ taking one of our English courses, this analytic/creative class dovetails nicely with the academic, essay-focused writing they’ll do there.

 Cost: The cost of $200 per semester (8 sessions) includes writing worksheets that will be emailed ahead of time.
-There’s a sibling discount of $10 each that gets deeper with each additional child.
+The sibling price for additional kids is $175 each.

 LitWits Workshops is an approved vendor for Ocean Grove Charter School.